Funding through the School of Planning, Public Policy and Management

 Diane M. McKeel Scholarship in Public Affairs

-Provides assistance to enrolled PPPM undergraduates.
+Provides assistance to enrolled PPPM undergraduate majors.
 Based on academic merit, financial need, and demonstrated interest in community development and service toward public good.
+The McKeel Scholarship will be announced on the PPPM Undergraduate Major Canvas site when applications are open (all PPPM majors are automatically added to this Canvas site).

 The Gregory R. Pulliam Student Assistance Award